 Stress about money is rife.
 The vast majority of people aren’t comfortable enough to spend money willy-nilly.
 Most of us really are in the same boat!
 In can sometimes be easy to let credit card debts and overdue demands prey on our minds.

 Various studies show that up to 20% of us feel that worrying about money has impacted negatively upon our health.
-That’s simply not acceptable – and there are things you can do to break free of such thought spirals.
+In fact, there are millions of people in the same boat as consumer debt in the US has now exceeded a staggering $16 trillion.
+However we cannot let that affect our health.
+It’s simply not acceptable – and there are things you can do to break free of such thought spirals.

 Remember That Worrying Achieves Nothing